alexandruast/platform-inception/README.md

 * store archives/backups

 ##### Features
-* platform-config to have a structure to permit multi-tenancy
+* platform/conf to have a structure to permit multi-tenancy
 * streamlined CI tool to trigger jobs per tenant
 * streamlined health, logging, metrics and monitoring dashboard
 * artifact repository